factorhouse/rfx/README.md

 ### All subscriptions are React Hooks

-Even the `re-frame.core/subscribe` function returns a subscription hook wrapped in a [Clojure delay](https://clojuredocs.org/clojure.core/delay).
+Even the `re-frame.core/subscribe` shim function returns a subscription hook wrapped in a [Clojure delay](https://clojuredocs.org/clojure.core/delay).

 This means you can use RFX from any React wrapper (like HSX or Uix) or even plain JavaScript.